Covic/superstore-dw/superstore_dw/README.md

 #This is a sandbox project, with superstore theme, for testing and learning

+## VERSION 2.4.1

+ ISSUES:

+- SCD2 for location and date not suported (suposed not to change)

+- "Date" table stell does not use the correct granularity, could run for unique dates, or use an YEARMODA format for key, or build an external source with date key names and other info as a calendar.

+- fact table for order got source on norm schema, tracking why "original" schema could not be reached.

+- normalized city_id and city name seems to use some external source

+- order data from "original" source for testing

 ## The general model

  This project deals only with order related granularity tables on a superstore